Thomas Henry Dowler

 The line reached by the 15th. after part of the 16th.
 Royal Warwicks had been absorbed into the fight, ran S.W. from the N.W. portion of Delville Wood, leaving the orchards near the junction of Duke Street and Piccadilly in the hands of the enemy.

-At 9:30 am. the Germans counter- attacked and, at length, got in behind Princes Street and forced the right of the line to fall back a little and face N.E.
+At 9:30 am. the Germans counter-attacked and, at length, got in behind Princes Street and forced the right of the line to fall back a little and face N.E.
 Sniping and bombing continued throughout the day.
 That night 17th.
 Middlesex and 2nd.
 South Staffs (6th Brigade) took over 99th.
 Brigade front and 15th.
 Brigade was relieved by 95th Brigade.
-During those dreadful three days 9 officers and 303 ‘other ranks’ were casualties.
+During those dreadful three days 9 officers and 303 ‘other ranks’ were casualties. "

-Coincidentally, he died alongside George Hagger of Wallington, William Moody of Sandon and Sydney Bullard of Therfield on the same day in that same action.
-Thomas was about 23 years old.
+Thomas was killed in action on 27 July 1916, aged 24, and, coincidentally, he died alongside George Hagger of Wallington, William Moody of Sandon and Sydney Bullard of Therfield on the same day in that same action.
+May they all rest in peace.

 Additional Information